Sign In / Sign Out

 - Map and Locations

-In their first semester in the program, fellows participate in a 3-unit seminar on the theory and practice of teaching writing; they reflect on their own practices as writers, develop a theory of teaching and writing, learn how to employ different technologies to respond to written and multimodal composition projects, and cultivate a variety of feedback methods for the diverse group of learners in our program.
+In their first semester in the program, mentors participate in a 3-unit seminar on the theory and practice of teaching writing; they reflect on their own practices as writers, develop a theory of teaching and writing, learn how to employ different technologies to respond to written and multimodal composition projects, and cultivate a variety of feedback methods for the diverse group of learners in our program.
 They also receive important mentoring from instructors, who provide feedback on their comments and guide them in their interactions with students.

 You meet the minimum qualifications if: